Bahrain hangs over F1 as teams head for China

 "That would cost an arm and a leg.
 We definitely don't have that sort of cash."

-The governing International Automobile Federation (FIA), commercial supremo Bernie Ecclestone and Bahrain organisers have all said the April 22 race is on.
+The governing International Automobile Federation FIA.L, commercial supremo Bernie Ecclestone and Bahrain organisers have all said the April 22 race is on.

 Top British-based teams have also been supportive, in public at least and despite evident doubts.